Skip to main content

 It is unclear when Hadlock actually accepted that the results she announced were not accurate, but the Wyoming Secretary of State told the News Letter Journal that the error is a direct result of actions taken by Hadlock in preparing for the election.

 “The county clerk used incorrect ballots during the election,” Gray said in an email.
-“The printing of ballots and the use of those ballots is a duty of the county clerk, which was done incorrectly by Clerk Hadlock.”
+“The printing of ballots and the distribution of the correct ballots is a duty of the county clerk, which was done incorrectly by Clerk Hadlock.”

 The state official also confirmed that Hadlock had been informed that there was an issue with the vote count prior to her telling the NLJ that the tally was legitimate on Wednesday morning.